-50 years after Woodstock, photos by overlooked shooter shown
+Woodstock photos are displayed for 1st time, 50 years later

 It was part of his work documenting the counter-cultural movement, heavy on rockers like Lou Reed and Bruce Springsteen, mostly in his hometown of Milwaukee.
 One famous photo, still all over the internet, shows comedian George Carlin being escorted by police during his 1972 arrest over offensive language.

-“My whole life was associated with my dad carrying a camera,” said 47-year-old Leah DeMarco.
+“My whole life was associated with my dad carrying a camera,” said Leah DeMarco, 47.
 She remembers her father working as a freelance photographer for local newspapers and monitoring police frequencies in his car.
 If he heard a call, he’d hide her under a blanket to get through the police line.

 Goff stored 225 Woodstock images in a cabinet, along with more from Milwaukee and his stint in the Navy.
 His ex-wife Barabara Reminga said maybe 60 were printed at the time, including a Janis Joplin picture displayed in their foyer.
 A smaller number were published.
 Most of the film remained in the cabinet as he moved on to other jobs that included being an aide to a liberal congressman, an activist and a political consultant.